The cosmological Mass Varying Neutrino model in the late universe

 \section{The general description of the MaVaN model}

-We assumed that the flat, homogeneous and isotropic universe is described by the Friedmann-Lemaître-Robertson-Walker spacetime metric, $ds^2 = dt^2 -a^2(t)d{\bf x}^2$, here $t$ is a cosmic time, $a(t)$\footnote{Below, for simplicity of notation, we omit the explicit dependence of the scalar factor on time, while implying the dependence of the scalar factor on time.} is a scale factor (normalized to be unity in the present epoch $a_0 \equiv a(t_0))$, ${\bf x}$ are the comoving coordinates.
+We assumed that the flat, homogeneous and isotropic universe is described by the Friedmann-Lemaître-Robertson-Walker spacetime metric $ds^2 = dt^2 -a^2(t)d{\bf x}^2$, here $t$ is a cosmic time, $a(t)$\footnote{Below, for simplicity of notation, we omit the explicit dependence of the scale factor on time, while implying the dependence of the scale factor on time.} is the scale factor (normalized to unity in the present epoch, $a_0 \equiv a(t_0)=1$).

 The Euclidean action of the scalar field is defined as